jeremytammik/tbc/a/1942_prevent_modification.md

 - PrimaryStructure &rarr; PrimaryStructureReadonly etc.

 The 'ReadOnly' worksets above would have an owner that isn't a normal user, i.e., you create a fictitious user and have that user take ownership of the worksets.
-This was easier in the past when you could change the Revit user name.
+This was easier in the past when you could change the Revit username.
 Depending on your product licensing arrangement, this may still be a viable option for you.
 I think this is the best approach, since element ownership through worksets is an inherent aspect of Revit and so you can rely on the infrastructure already in place.